-- The Certified Entity establishes and implements a plan to prevent or mitigate future harm in its own operations. - The Certified Entity takes immediate actions to prevent any immediate and critical danger in the short term. - The Certified Entity seeks to develop outcome-oriented solutions that lead to the prevention of harm in the longer term. - The Certified Entity's plan to prevent and mitigate harm includes clear follow-up timelines.
-The measures pursued to prevent and mitigate harm are proportionate to

-- the severity of harm.
-Based on the level of risk, the Certified Entity shall consider seeking expert advice. - Workers, trade unions and representatives of the workers' own choosing are engaged during the development of the Certified Entity's measures to prevent and mitigate labour-related issues (in the Certified Entity's own supply chain).
+- The Certified Entity shall cease actions that are causing or contributing to harm and take immediate steps to stop existing adverse impacts in its own operations. - The Certified Entity establishes and implements a plan to prevent or mitigate future harm in its own operations. - The Certified Entity takes immediate actions to prevent any immediate and critical danger in the short term. - The Certified Entity seeks to develop outcome-oriented solutions that lead to the prevention of harm in the longer term. - The Certified Entity's plan to prevent and mitigate harm includes clear follow-up timelines.
+The measures pursued to prevent and mitigate harm are proportionate to the severity of harm.
+Based on the level of risk, the Certified Entity shall consider seeking expert advice. - Workers, trade unions and representatives of the workers' own choosing are engaged during the development of the Certified Entity's measures to prevent and mitigate labour-related issues (in the Certified Entity's own supply chain). - The Certified Entity shall consult international standards and guidance when developing preventive measures.